demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-target-from-group

 ***
-Delete a target from a group
+Delete a target from a group.

 #### Base Command